Penalty Cancellation Request / How to Avoid Penalties

 Penalty Cancellation Request

 Any Taxpayer may request cancellation of a penalty assessed on a secured or unsecured property, either in writing, or by submitting a completed and signed Penalty Cancellation Request Form.
-In general, the Treasurer and Tax Collector (TTC) attempts to respond to all requests within 60 days.
+California Revenue & Taxation Code 4985.2 and 2509 provide a very limited basis for cancellation of penalties.
+The Office of the Treasurer-Tax Collector (TTC) attempts to respond to all requests within 60 days.

 Approval of a Penalty Cancellation Request